abilandz/PH8124/Lecture_3/Lecture_3.md

 bbb
 cc
 ```
 By using this functionality, you can instruct a script to behave differently if certain options or arguments are supplied to it.
-Since this is clearly a frequently used feature, the specialized built-in **Bash** command exists to ease the parsing and interpretation of positional parameters (see the documentation of advanced **getopts** ('get options') command).
+Since this is clearly a frequently used feature, the specialized built-in **Bash** command exists to ease the parsing and interpretation of positional parameters (see the documentation of advanced **getopts** ('get options') command, but do not confuse it with **Linux** utility with similar name **getopt**, which has flaws in its design).